qua-platform/qua-libs/examples/multi-qubit/VQA/QAOA/readme.md

 - $$G$$, the graph instance (generated with the Python package networkx)
 - $$n$$, the number of nodes in $$G$$, aka the number of qubits in our configuration
 - MaxCut_value, the maximum cut of the graph $$G$$
-- $$N_{rep}$$, number of shots allowing the expectation value determination (number of measurement samples for one particular trial state preparation)
+- $$N_{shots}$$, number of shots allowing the expectation value determination (number of measurement samples for one particular trial state preparation)
 - $$p$$, number of adiabatic blocks (parameter dependent) in the quantum circuit
 - $$qm1$$, the QuantumMachinesManager() instance
 - $$QM$$, the Quantum Machine instance